 I have always had a soft spot for agile methods, it is not a mystery, but here, once again, I am forced to acknowledge how powerful it is the overall philosophic core of the Manifesto: focusing more on the interaction that exists between all the people working on a project and keeping the weight of any single transaction small, we may cope with the intrinsic complexity of a turbulent environment.

 This has become a key point of my idea to shift knowledge work away from contracts negotiation to a prudent and courageous collaboration, from a world based on complicated contracts to another suitable for a complex world.

 Poisson distributions, the Lindy Effect, memoryless processes, a third domain put in between mediocristan and extremistan… this post could last forever because so many are the things we talked about during our fourth day together.
 But I have to go: in 5 hours I’ll have to start my last day at Real World Risk Institute.
 Bye!

-Read the next and last episode: “Real World Risk Institute – Last Day“.
+Read the fifth and last part of Jacopo's journey: Read World Risk Institute - Last Day.